pandoracore/typhon-spec/README.md

                                       -- from the other parties
 ```

-At the end of this protocol cycle each party has its own tweaked (homomorphically-derived) public key which will be used for creating the *commitment transaction* lately.
+At the end of this protocol each party will have its own tweaked (homomorphically-derived) public key `T_a` which can be used for creating the *commitment transaction* lately (see the next section).

 The private key is not revealed during the normal flow of the protocol; it is used only in case of the discovered Byzantine faults during the epoch (see below).
 In such a case each of the *honest majority* `M` parties `a` must execute the following protocol against the Byzantyne-fault party `e`:
 ```